SPECIAL TOPIC: FORTY-TWO MONTHS (from Daniel)

-The number forty-two months is prophetically characteristic of a period of persecution.
+The phrase "forty-two months" is prophetically characteristic of a period of persecution.
 The trampling of the outer court is a proverb for the people of God under the domination of unbelievers in different periods in history—Antiochus Epiphanes, the Romans in a.d.
 70, and the end-time Antichrist.

 Forty-two months, or its equivalent, is mentioned several times in the Bible.
 The origin seems to be the book of Daniel.